arialdomartini/arialdomartini.github.io/_posts/emacs/2024-05-08-emacs-fsharp.md

 also loaded.

-4. Let `eglot-fsharp `install `fsautocomplete`
+## 4. Let eglot-fsharp install fsautocomplete
 Now, you just need to install the F# Language Server.
+There are 2 ways to do this:

+1. Use `dotnet`.
-Here is how you can let `eglot-fsharp` perform the installation:
+2. Let `eglot-fsharp` perform the installation.

-* Open an F# file.
-* You will get an error: `fsautocomplete` is not installed yet, so `eglot-fsharp` will complain.
-Ignore it for a while.
+For the latter:

 * Execute `M-x eglot`.
+* When asked, select `fsharp-mode`.
 * Wait for `eglot-fsharp` to download `fsautocomplete`.

-`fsautocomplete` will be copied in `~/.config/emacs/FsAutoComplete/netcore`.
+`fsautocomplete` will be downloaded and saved in `~/.config/emacs/FsAutoComplete/netcore`.

+### Notes
 Although this is the standard procedure, I'm not super happy with it and I prefer a different approach.
 Read about it in [fsautocomplete installed via dotnet](#fsautocomplete-installed-via-dotnet).

-5. Optionally, enable `corfu` for enabling the IntelliSense pop-up:
+## 5. Enable the IntelliSense pop-up with corfu.el

 ```emacs-lisp
 (use-package corfu